davideperozzi/smoovy/packages/scroller-core/README.md

   /**
    * @param position The reference to the current output position
    * @param update Update callback to call if you've made changes to the position
-   * @param complete Complete callback to call if you're don making changes */ outputTransform(position, update, complete) {
+   * @param complete Complete callback to call if you're done making changes */ outputTransform(position, update, complete) {
     // Since we don't want to make any changes to the output position